 Is there anything that would make a Goldendoodle not suited for hunting?

 Yes, there are quite a few things that would make a Goldendoodle not suited for hunting.

 The primary reason not to use a Goldendoodle for hunting is their fur.
 Doodles coats get matted when wet.
 They also pick up a lot of burs when hunting in the woods.
 Goldendoodles fur is higher maintenance than a labrador or other popular hunting dogs.

 There are other reasons you may not want to hunt with a Goldendoodle.

-Goldendoodles that have other issues relating to personality, temperment, mental and emotional capacities wouldn’t make a great choice either.
-These dogs can be wonderful at performing other tasks but if they suffer from an inability to focus or lack the desire to perform at hunting, they of course would make a poor choice for the task.
+Goldendoodles, with other issues relating to personality, temperament, and mental and emotional capacities, wouldn’t make a great choice either.
+These dogs can be wonderful at performing other tasks, but if they suffer from an inability to focus or lack the desire to perform at hunting, they would make a poor choice for the task.

-These situations are directly related to individuality and each unique dog and not directly related to this breed as a whole.
-The best course of action for anyone wishing to train a Goldendoodle to be a hunting dog is to consider the dog as a whole, physically, mentally and emotionally.
+These situations are related to individuality and each unique dog and not directly to this breed.
+The best course of action for anyone wishing to train a Goldendoodle to be a hunting dog is to consider the dog as a whole, physically, mentally, and emotionally.

-Considering every aspect of the dog, from behavior to personality and environment as well as age, skill, and desire to perform can offer the best possible outcome for success in the hunting or any sporting area chosen.
+Considering every aspect of the dog, from behavior to personality and environment, as well as age, skill, and desire to perform, can offer the best possible outcome for success in hunting or any sporting area chosen.

 What size Goldendoodle should be a hunting dog?

 The standard and large-sized Goldendoodles may be best suited to hunting.
 This isn’t to say that a small or miniature Goldendoodle couldn’t perform the tasks, but their size might prove a bit more challenging in this sporting area.